Skip to main content

 Abstract

 As a primary goal, the abstract should make the general significance and conceptual advance of the work clearly accessible to a broad readership.
 The abstract should be no longer than a single paragraph and should be structured, for example, according to the IMRAD format.
-For the specific structure of the abstract, authors should follow the requirements of the article type or journal to which they’re submitting.
-Minimize the use of abbreviations and do not cite references, figures or tables.

 Keywords